francogassibe/-Modeling-and-vector-control-of-a-three-phase-synchronous-machine/README.md

 if we force ids=0 in the previous equations we can arrive to an algebraic condition for that to be true:

 ![](Capture8.PNG)
-as vd is an imput variable and iq and w are state variables then we can anchive this condition making a feedback
+As vd is an imput variable and iq and w are state variables then we can anchive this condition making a feedback

 After that we model everithing on Symulink: